kanzijun/scdf-ibm-techlink/README.md

 In the current flow of emergency relief, emergency responses and mobilisations are only activated when an individual calls 995.
 However, what happens if an accident or emergency happens to someone who lives alone at home?
 By the time any passerby realises the incident, it is often too late.
 Unfortunately, the rising trend of elderly staying alone will potentially make such a scenario more prevalent.

-Singapore aging population is projected to consist of 20% elderly in 2025 and this number is set to grow to 33% by 2035.
-Out of the population, 10% of the elderly live alone and this number is too expected to rise due to declining birth rate.
+Singapore's elderly population is projected to be 20% of our population in 2025, and this number is set to grow to 33% by 2035.
+Out of the population, 10% of the elderly live alone and this number is expected to rise too due to Singapore's declining birth rate.

-Hence, the team feels that it is of utmost importance to be able to detect emergencies that happen when these elderly are alone.
+Hence, the team feels that it is of utmost importance to be able to detect emergencies that happen when these elderly are alone at home.
 With early detection, we will then be able to take swift and decisive actions to reduce the fatality of such incidences.

 ### How can technology help?